boumenot/OneMore/README.md

 Up to ten images are processed at a time, and completion is polled every 1.5 seconds.
 See the [pricing page](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) for details.

-The text extracted from images is returned in document order even though images are processed in paralle.
+The text extracted from images is returned in document order even though images are processed in parallel.
+The extract text is place on the clipboard, paste it where ever you see fit.

+> NOTE: I do not understand this code base well, or GUI programming in general.
+The code is probably broken in obvious ways (to some).

 ## FORK TODO